The Ultimate In Birding Tours

 TO BOOK THIS TOUR: Click here (you will need the tour dates)

-Unusually Heritage Expeditions set prices in four currencies.
-The prices given below are exactly the same as charged by Heritage for direct bookings.
+Unusually this expedition has fixed prices in Pounds Sterling and US Dollars.
+The prices given below in those currencies are exactly the same as those charged by Heritage for direct bookings.
 You pay nothing extra for booking through Birdquest.

 2025